Lodging a Caveat in NSW — When It May Be Required

 Each scenario needs to be assessed on its own facts.

 At JKA & Co Conveyancing, we assist clients in determining whether a caveat is appropriate, and if so, ensuring that it is lodged correctly and aligns with the underlying legal interest.
+If you are considering lodging a caveat or want to understand whether you have a protectable interest, please contact us and we can guide you through it.

 Previous